herinin-palominodb/diamond-collector-mysqlsize/README.markdown

 If you have only one host specified in your configuration file then the `[alias]` part of the path will be empty.
 This allows for simpler classification of metrics if you don't need to specify more than one host.
-If there are sections that specify more hosts, then alias will be either the name of the section or the value of the `alias` configuration option, if supplied.
+If your config file contains sections that specify multiple hosts, then alias will be either the name of the section or the value of the `alias` configuration option, if supplied.

-Each alias is sanitized by replacing ":", ".", "/", and "<space>" with "_" (underscore).
+Each alias is sanitized by replacing ":", ".", "/", and "<space>" with "\_" (underscore).